A step-by-step guide to T’s pipeline execution model

 .github/workflows/polyglot-shell-pipeline.yml.

 T is designed to orchestrate code across multiple languages.
-The pipeline runner manages the serialization and deserialization of data between R, Python, and T using industry-standard formats.
+The pipeline runner manages the serialization and deserialization of data between R, Python, and T using a first-class serializer system.
+For a deep dive into how T handles data interchange, see the Serializers Documentation.

 | Format | Option | Best For | Requirement |